awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

 ## Step 5: Create Your First Pipeline in CodePipeline

-You're now ready to create and run your first pipeline.
+You're now ready to create and run your first pipeline!
+In this step, we will create a pipeline that will run automatically when code is pushed to your CodeCommit repository.

-**To create a CodePipeline automated release process**
+**To create a CodePipeline pipeline**

 1. Open the [CodePipeline console](http://console.aws.amazon.com/codesuite/codepipeline/home).